danielang2020/danielang2020/README.md

 - 🌱 I’m currently learning [cs course](https://teachyourselfcs.com/).
 -  I am falling in love with Kubernetes.

 Every 12 years is a round for me to be reborn.
 At the age of 24, I had a job as a programmer, and at the age of 36, I realized how to become a true programmer.
-At 40 I want to be not too old to program.
+At 40 I want to be not too old to be a developer.

 **BETTER LATE THAN NEVER**